opencomputeproject/HWMgmt-OCP-Profiles/docpubs/README.md

 # Overview

-The use of this folder is described in ./docs-to-convert/docs/HowToPublish.
+The use of the files in this folder are described in ./docs-to-convert/ExampleDocs/docs/HowToPublish.md.